 - The main eligibility rules are the same for fathers and mothers.
-They must be employed for 6 of the last 10 months prior to the birth, and earn at least half the basic national insurance benefit payment over the previous year. - The eligibility rules for the family entitlement and father's quota are somewhat different.
+They must be employed for six of the last ten months prior to the birth and earn at least half the basic national insurance benefit payment over the previous year. - The eligibility rules for the family entitlement and father's quota are somewhat different.
 The father can use the 16/18 weeks of paid leave (the family entitlement) even if the mother is not eligible; but the mother is required to take up work or study (at least 75 per cent of full-time hours).
-For the father's quota, the mother must also have been eligible, but there is no requirement that eligible mothers (employed for 6 of the last 10 months prior to the birth) go back to work.
-According to data from 2011,445 87 per cent of fathers were eligible.
+For the father's quota, the mother must also have been eligible, but there is no requirement that eligible mothers (employed for six of the last ten months prior to the birth) go back to work.
+According to data from 2011, 433 87 per cent of fathers were eligible.
 Most of the remainder were not eligible because the mother was not entitled to leave (being, for example, a student or unemployed), or themselves being unemployed. - Self-employed workers are eligible for the same leave benefits as employees. - Same-sex parents are eligible.
 When two women become mothers, the non-biological mother must have been officially recognised as a mother in order to have the rights to leave.
 Her rights are the same as a father's rights to leave.
 If two men have a child together through surrogacy, the biological father normally gets the whole leave if he is officially approved as a father.
 The other father may get paid Parental leave if he adopts the child (as a stepfather) and if there are leave days left.
-The 3 year period within which leave must be taken may present a challenge, as they cannot apply for leave before the child is born and the adoption processes may take a long time.
+The three year period within which leave must be taken may present a challenge, as they cannot apply for leave before the child is born and the adoption processes may take a long time.
 The 15 week quota for the second father is transferable to the first father.
 If both fathers are adoptive parents, they may choose which of them starts the leave period at the time of the care order.

-Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; single parent); or delegation of leave to person other than the parents
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; single parent); or delegation of leave to person other than the parent

-- For multiple births or adoptions, the Parental leave period is prolonged: parents of twins get 66/80 weeks and parents of triplets get 95/115 weeks. - If the child dies during the Parental leave period, parents will receive payment for six weeks of the period that is left. - Single mothers who are eligible for Parental leave will automatically receive the father's quota.
-However, if the parents agree, they may apply for the non-residential father to use the father's quota.
+- For multiple births or adoptions, the Parental leave period is prolonged: parents of twins get 66/80 weeks and parents of triplets get 95/115 weeks. - If the child dies during the Parental leave period, parents will receive payment for six weeks of the period that is left.

-Kitterød, R.H., Halrynjo, S. and Østbakken, K. M. (2017) Pappaperm?
+433 Kitterød, R.H., Halrynjo, S. and Østbakken, K. M. (2017) Pappaperm?
 Fedre som ikke tar fedrekvote - hvor mange, hvem og hvorfor?
 [Fathers who do not take paternity allowance - how many, who and why?].
 Report 2017:2, Oslo: Institute for Social Research.